bobuss/python-jenkins-template/README.md

 # Jenkins python template

-Use those files to scaffold your Continuous Integration Server with your python projects.
+Use these files to scaffold your Continuous Integration Server within your python projects.

 This was inspirated by [the PHP jenkins template project](http://jenkins-php.org/) ([github](https://github.com/sebastianbergmann/php-jenkins-template)).

 ## Requirements

+On your jenkins instance, you must install some QA python tools:

 * [SLOCCount](http://www.dwheeler.com/sloccount/)